Predicting Sorghum Success.

 • Support Vector Regression (SVR)

-You are encouraged to explore these models and even implement your own, such as Random Forest or Linear Regression.
+You are encouraged to explore these models and even implement your own, such as Random Forest or Linear Regression after completing our module!

 Tips for Success